SCK-PBL-1 Payload Platform · Full Build Guide

 File transfer stalls or fails

 Boards too close together — maintain 2–4 feet separation.
 Check RF link quality with Get Telem (RSSI should be above −90 dBm).
-Retry logic will attempt each chunk 3 times.
+Retry logic will attempt each chunk 3 times automatically.